-Labor Day has passed and school has started, all of which marks the end of summer!
+Once Labor Day has passed and school has started, that pretty much marks the end of summer for most people.
 Out with the heat and in with the cooler weather and thoughts of upcoming holidays.

 The end of summer means trading your sleeveless tops and flip flops for warmer clothes.
-With the kids back in school we have a little more time for other things, and now is a great time to do an end of summer clean up!
+With the kids back in school (homeschool or otherwise) we have a little more time for other things, and now is a great time to do an end of summer clean up!

 Here are some end of summer cleaning tips and tricks: